flor14/shinyssd/README.md

 Report Issues:

-- Questions, feedback, bug reports: please open an issue in the issue tracker of the project or contact the repository owner by email, whichever you feel appropriate.
+- Questions, feedback, bug reports: please open an issue in the issue tracker of the project [here](https://github.com/flor14/shinyssd/issues).

 Contribution to the software:

-- Contribution to the software: please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
+- Please open an issue in the issue tracker of the project that describes the changes you would like to make to the software and open a pull request with the changes.
 The description of the pull request must references the corresponding issue.

-Seek support:

-- Contact: florencia.dandrea@gmail.com

 # Acknowledgements